Ciric-Marko/vacations/README.md

 password: 123456

 Vacation requests are done in my details page (vacations/users/show/...).
 Vacation approval is also performed on user detail page if current logged in user have rights to do so.

+.htaccess contains RewriteRule and RewriteCond for public web resources folder, so change it change it accordingly to your need.